willkjackson/templating-engine-plugin/docs/tutorials/jte-primitives/6-summary.md

 | Application Environment | Encapsulates environment specific context, primarily for use in deployment steps. | `application_environments{}` |
 | Keywords | Externalize the act of setting variables out of Pipeline Templates and into the Pipeline Configuration. | `keywords{}` |

-## Recall: why shouldn't library steps take input parameters?
+## Recall: Why shouldn't Library Steps take input parameters?

 It fundamentally breaks the interchangeability of different implementations of the same step by different libraries by introducing a requirement that all implementations of that step accept the same parameters.